ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Since both functions from the `Yaml` module return **`result`** data, it is easier to write a pipe which processes that type all along.
 That's why `Option.to_result` needs to be used.
-Stages which produce **`result`** must be chained using `bind`, stages which do not must be chained using some map function to wrap their values back into a **`result`**.
+Stages which produce **`result`** must be chained using `bind`; stages which do not must be chained using some map function to wrap their values back into a **`result`**.

 The map functions of the **`result`** module allows processing of data or errors,